Vicky Zugah

-Victoria Zukah better known as Vicky Zukah is a Ghanaian female actress and celebrity who hails from the Volta Region of Ghana.
+Victoria Zugah better known as Vicky Zugah is a Ghanaian female actress and celebrity who hails from the Volta Region of Ghana.

 Early life

 She is the third daughter of Mr. Komla Zugah and Miss Beatrice Patu from the Volta Region.

 Career

-Her acting career started when her friends told her she has the ability to act and that she has all features that qualifies her to become an actress, so she had an opportunity to feature in her first movie which she starred alongside Jackie Appiah and the late Suzzy Williams.Her first movie Trokosi became her breakthrough movie and she believe that she was lucky.
+Her acting career started when her friends told her she has the ability to act and that she has all features that qualifies her to become an actress, so she had an opportunity to feature in her first movie which she starred alongside Jackie Appiah and the late Suzzy Williams.
+Her first movie Trokosi became her breakthrough movie and she believe that she was lucky.
 She loves to learn from her peers and experienced actors in the industry in other to improve upon her skills to act good movies.

 Filmography

 List of movies she has acted over the years.